dennismuturi/movietime/README.md

 - View a list of Movies, Series, Tv Episodes and Shorts  fetched  from an API
 - View in detail each listed movies
+- Add to my Favorite collection
+- Remove From my Favorite collection

 ## License 📄